Medigap Supplement Plans

-You can get a Medicare supplemental plan only if you have Original Medicare.
-Medigap covers Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-It does not cover Medicare Part C (Medicare Advantage Plans), Medicare Part D (prescription drug plans) or any other private health insurance, Medicaid, Veterans' Administration benefits, or TRICARE.
+You can get a Medicare Supplement plan only if you already have Original Medicare.
+Medigap can help pay out-of-pocket costs under Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), but it does not cover Medicare Part C (Medicare Advantage plans), Medicare Part D (Prescription Drug Plans), or any other private health insurance, Medicaid, Veterans' Administration benefits, or TRICARE.

-Because Medigap policies are regulated by state and Federal laws, all benefits for all options are the same regardless of insurer.
-The differences will be in the price, who administers the plan, and which of the ten options the insurer chooses to offer.
-You may want to choose a health insurer that you already feel comfortable with.
-Or you can shop around for the best prices.
+Because Medigap policies are regulated by state and federal laws, the benefits for all the coverage options are generally the same regardless of insurer.
+The differences will be in the price, who administers the plan, and which of the 10 options the insurer chooses to offer.
+Choose a health insurer you trust, and shop around for the best prices.

-Your open enrollment for Medigap supplemental insurance begins the first month you are covered under Medicare Part B. You have six months to enroll.
-If you are under 65, check with your state's Social Security Administration to see if they offer additional open enrollment periods.
+Your Medigap Open Enrollment Period begins the first day of the month in which you turn 65 and are covered under Medicare Part B. You have six months to enroll.
+If you are under 65, check with your state's Social Security Administration to see if it offers additional open enrollment periods.

-As long as you enroll during this six-month open enrollment period, the insurance company cannot refuse to sell you a Medigap policy, charge you more because you have health problems, or make you wait for coverage to begin.
-You may, however, have to wait up to six months for coverage of a pre-existing condition.
-That means, if you have a specific health problem when you enroll, you may have to wait up to six months to be covered for medical services associated with that health problem.
-Original Medicare will still cover that health problem even if your Medicare supplement plan doesn't cover your out-of-pocket costs.
+As long as you enroll during this six-month Medigap Open Enrollment Period, the insurance company cannot refuse to sell you a Medigap policy, charge you more because you have health problems, or make you wait for coverage to begin.
+However, you may have to wait up to six months for coverage of a pre-existing condition.
+Original Medicare will still cover that health problem even if your Medicare Supplement plan doesn't cover your out-of-pocket costs.

-If you do not enroll in a Medicare supplemental plan during your open enrollment period, then the private insurance company may "underwrite" the plan.
-That means you may be subject to a physical, and the insurance company can either refuse to sell you the plan or they can adjust your premium based on your health status.
+If you enroll in a Medicare Supplement plan outside of your Medigap Open Enrollment Period, the private insurance company may "underwrite" the plan.
+That means you may be subject to a physical, and the insurance company can refuse to sell you the plan or they can adjust your premium based on your health status.

-If you enroll in a Medicare Advantage Plan, you should cancel your Medigap policy.
-However, if you later return to Original Medicare (Parts A and B), you have a twelve-month special enrollment period to sign up for a Medigap supplemental plan.
+If you enroll into a Medicare Advantage plan, you are not allowed to use and can't be sold a Medigap policy.
+However, if you later return to Original Medicare, Parts A and B within your first year of joining, you may have a special right to sign up for a Medigap Supplement plan.